Imagine a deodorant tube that you don’t need to break a sweat to recycle.

 This has led us to develop a new push-up tube specifically for dispensing greasy items such as balms and deodorants.
 The good news is that it’s made from 100% paper and cardboard.

-Our products are fully recyclable from any home cardboard recycling collection point and are fully biodegradable under the correct conditions.
+Our card tube products are fully recyclable from any home cardboard recycling collection point and are fully biodegradable under the correct conditions.
 An internal barrier stops grease permeating into the cardboard and allows the product inside to be dispensed with ease.

 Get in touch to find out about how our innovative packaging solutions can help your brand.